 How Do the Donor and Recipient Areas Heal in the First Few Months after a Hair Transplant?

 By month 1, the donor zone regains ≈ 90 % of its normal sensation.
 Microneural repair continues until month 3.
 In the recipient zone, fibroblast activity and angiogenesis reach equilibrium, making the area look smooth and uniform.
-Trichoscopy readings at Vera Clinic show an average blood flow increase of 1.8× baseline between week 4 and week 12.
-That correlates with less post-inflammatory erythema and faster hair shaft emergence.
+As microvascular networks re-establish between week 4 and week 12, improved circulation is associated with less post-inflammatory erythema and steady hair shaft emergence.

 Why Are Scabs Vulnerable in These Months After a Hair Transplant?

 Scabs normally form within 24 hours and shed by days 7–10 as the epidermis re-epithelializes.
 If scabs persist into weeks 3–4, the new skin is still thin and prone to friction, sun, and scratching; picking pulls attached shafts and irritates follicles.
-Scabs at 3 months usually signal dermatitis/folliculitis rather than normal healing and should be reviewed according to Postoperative care & crust management; ISHRS, Practice Census Results 2022 Hair Transplantation, 5th Edition, McGraw-Hill, 2011-(early healing norms).
+Scabs at 3 months signal dermatitis/folliculitis rather than normal healing and should be reviewed by the clinical team, as persistent crusting beyond the expected 2-3 week window falls outside standard post-operative healing norms.

 How long does scabbing last after hair transplant?

-Typically 7–10 days; persistent crusting beyond 2–3 weeks warrants a
+Scab shedding takes 7–10 days; persistent crusting beyond 2–3 weeks warrants a clinician check.

 How Severe Is Shock Loss in the Second Month After Hair Transplant Surgery?

-Month 2 is the peak for temporary shedding (shock loss).
-Up to 10–30% of transplanted shafts and a smaller share of nearby native hairs shed as follicles reset to telogen; follicles remain alive and regrow from months 3–4.
+Shedding of implanted shafts peaks within weeks 2–6; in the Vera Clinic Academy cohort this shedding phase, affecting roughly 78% of implanted shafts, preceded regrowth, with measurable regrowth first recorded at month 3 (36% mean; n = 789).
+A smaller share of nearby native hairs may also shed.
+Follicles remain alive and regrow from months 3–4.
 Severity of hair transplant shock loss is higher in patients with miniaturized native hair, tight hairstyles, or inflammation.

 How Does Hair Growth Progress Between Months 3 and 12 After a Hair Transplant?